 Billing Rates: General Information

-You must establish an adequate pricing model in the project you are managing to ensure that business outcomes are met, the project budget is used effectively, and project revenues and costs are properly balanced.
-In MYOB Advanced, you can implement virtually any pricing model by using rate tables, and use billing rates for configuring complex billing rules.
+You must establish an adequate pricing model in the project that you are managing to ensure that business outcomes are met, the project budget is used effectively, and project revenues and costs are properly balanced.
+In MYOB Acumatica, you can implement virtually any pricing model by using billing rates for configuring complex billing rules.

 Learning Objectives